Night Driving and Road Safety

 - Check that all exterior lights work properly - front and rear, brake lights, turn signals and high beams.

-- It is best to ensure that they both work at the same level of efficiency or to replace them in pairs.
+- It is best to ensure that both left and right lights work at the same level of efficiency or to replace them in pairs.

 - They must also be clean as dirty headlights can greatly reduce efficiency.